specsolutions/specsync-for-tfs-documentation/contact/troubleshooting.md

 **Solution 1:** Upgrade to SpecSync v3.4.18 or later.
 (For users on v3.3 product line, please upgrade to v3.3.17.)

 **Solution 2:** Do not use the "multiSuitePublishTestResults" customization until the issue is fixed in Azure DevOps.
 (Please track the issue at the link provided above.)

+### Test execution results are not visible in all Test Suites even though "Show same outcome of the tests in multiple suites under the same plan" is enabled

+When a Test Case exists in multiple Test Suites within the same Test Plan, you might expect that when the test execution results are published for that Test Case, the results will automatically appear in all Test Suites where the Test Case exists.

+Azure DevOps provides a Test Plan setting named "Show same outcome of the tests in multiple suites under the same plan" which sounds like it might enable this behavior.
+However, this Azure DevOps feature currently only works for manually executed tests and cannot be used with automated test execution results published by SpecSync.

+This is a limitation of Azure DevOps and there is no workaround available from Azure DevOps side.
+You can track the issue and request improvements on the [Azure DevOps Developer Community](https://developercommunity.visualstudio.com/t/show-same-outcome-of-the-tests-in-multiple-suites/1546796).

+**Solution 1:** With SpecSync v5 or later you can use the [hierarchies feature](../features/common-synchronization-features/synchronizing-test-case-hierarchies.md) to synchronize the Test Case hierarchies using Test Suites.
+When selecting a hierarchy for publishing test results (for example by using the `--hierarchy` option), SpecSync will ensure that the test execution results are published to all Test Suites in the selected hierarchy.

+**Solution 2:** In older version of SpecSync, you can use the [multiSuitePublishTestResults customization](../features/test-result-publishing-features/customization-publishing-test-results-to-multiple-test-suite.md) to publish the test execution results to multiple Test Suites.

 ### 'W5113: Unable to find attachment file' warnings when publishing results from TRX file <a href="issue1668" id="issue1668"></a>